-Catastrophic Coverage Stage - The stage in the Part D Drug Benefit that begins when you (or other qualified parties on your behalf) have spent \$8,000 in covered prescription drugs during the covered year.
-During this payment stage, the plan pays the full cost for your covered Part D drugs.
-You pay nothing.
+Catastrophic Coverage Stage - The stage in the Part D Drug Benefit that begins when you (or other qualified parties on your behalf) have spent \$2,000 in covered prescription drugs during the covered year.

+During the Catastrophic Coverage stage, you will have no copayment for covered drugs.